 Due to the likelihood of a major Cascadia Subduction Zone earthquake, ODOT studied which key bridges and slopes could be armored to maintain connectivity for the least amount of money.
 The goal is to get the most bang for the buck!

-We’ve budgeted ~$45 million for the task.
-Funding came through the legislative 2017 ‘Keep Oregon Moving Act’.
+We’ve budgeted ~$53.4 million for the task.
+Funding came through the legislative 2017 ‘Keep Oregon Moving Act’ and other sources.
 And we may not be finished yet.
 As funds become available, additional bridges may be armored in the coming years.

 Walk through this virtual open house on how the project will be rolled out and ‘bundled’ for efficiencies.